George Floyd protests in Montana: Helena

 About 150 people in Helena gathered in front of the Montana State Capitol building the afternoon of May 31.

 Kalispell

 On June 6, over 1,000 people held a largely peaceful protest in Depot Park to support Black Lives Matter and George Floyd.
 Many armed counter-protesters attended the event as well in order to keep the peace, namely to protect the nearby Flathead County Veterans Memorial from being vandalized.

 Missoula

 Hundreds of people peacefully protested outside the Missoula County Courthouse on May 29.

 Whitefish

-Beginning on June 1, crowds of up to 70 protesters have been gathering daily to support the worldwide Black Lives Matter movement.
-On multiple occasions, the group had been stalked by a 51 year old white man who took his provocations to a "nose-to-nose" level, knocking signs out of hands and yelling expletives in protesters' faces.
+Beginning on June 1, crowds of up to 70 protesters began gathering daily to support the worldwide Black Lives Matter movement.
+On multiple occasions, the group had been stalked by a 51-year-old white man who took his provocations to a "nose-to-nose" level, knocking signs out of hands and yelling expletives in protesters' faces.
 The man was charged with disorderly conduct on June 4.